UCTRONICS/U6143_ssd1306/README.md

 # U6143_ssd1306

-- Enable I2C interface
+##  I2C
+Begin by enabling the I2C interface:

 ```bash
 sudo raspi-config
 ```

-Choose `Interface Options` | `I2C`
-Answer `Yes` to whether you would like the ARM I2C interface to be enabled.
+Choose `Interface Options` | `I2C`, then answer `Yes` to whether you would like the ARM I2C interface to be enabled.

 - Install Git and library dependencies
 ```bash
 sudo apt update